 The UNC-Coastal Studies Institute

-Formed in 2003, the UNC Coastal Research Institute (UNC-CSI) serves as a pioneer research institution and center for education.
-The campus is located on Roanoke Island in the Outer Banks and was formed to fulfill the lack of knowledge about one of North Carolina’s most delicate and dynamic ecosystems.
-It’s missions is to undertake research, offer educational opportunities, provide community outreach programs, and enhance communication among those concerned with the unique history, culture, and environment of the maritime counties of North Carolina.
+In partnership with East Carolina University, UNC Chapel Hill, North Carolina State University, UNC Wilmington and Elizabeth City State University, the UNC Coastal Studies Institute (UNC-CSI) serves as a true demonstration of innovation in research and education.
+The LEED Gold certified campus is located on Roanoke Island in the Outer Banks with a unique multi campus partnership to fulfill the university’s mission to undertake research, offer educational opportunities, provide community outreach programs, and enhance communication among those concerned with the unique history, culture, and environment of the maritime counties of North Carolina.

-The building itself was built in 2012 and was awarded the LEED Certification, acknowledging its attempt to seamlessly develop a relationship between the architecture and ecosystem.
-The UNC-CSI was also awarded with:
+The campus, completed in 2012 and awarded the LEED Certification, demonstrates how architecture can seamlessly develop a relationship with the surrounding ecosystem.
+UNC-CSI was also awarded with:

 - 2014 Chicago Athenaeum International Architecture Award for Best New Global Design